Sepulcro en Tarquinia - an introduction to the poem

 the music made you tremble

 She is described as having her chest destroyed and coughing blood, and we can presume that she is suffering from a terminal illness, most likely a pulmonary disease.
-It is worth remembering, however, that this is a poem first and foremost, rather than a factual autobiography, however convincing the descriptions may be.

 A further form of destruction is now described, not caused this time by man or disease, but by the forces of nature.
 A storm batters the landscape: